DavidSBLee/NeuroImaging/README.md

 Neuroimaging

-The repository contains sequentilaized pre-processing and QA scripts for T1w and fMRI data.
-It also hosts number of open source algorithms&tools for handling various neuroimaing data.
+The repository contains step-by-step pre-processing and QA scripts for T1w and fMRI data.
+It also hosts number of open source algorithms & tools for handling various neuroimaging data.